CTCycle/XREPORT-radiological-reports-generator/README.md

 ### 4.1 Navigation menu

-**1) Data analysis:** run `validation/data_validation.ipynb` to perform data validation using a series of metrics for the analysis of the dataset.
-This feature cannot be directly started from the launcher due to unpredictable behavior of .ipynb files when executed from batch scripts.
+**1) Data analysis:** runs `validation/data_validation.ipynb` to perform data validation using a series of metrics for the analysis of the dataset.

 **2) Data preprocessing:** prepare data from machine learning, starting from raw radiological images and their report in text format.
 This is done by running `preprocessing/data_preprocessing.py`

 **3) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.
 Once the menu is open, you will see different options:
 - **train from scratch:** runs `training/model_training.py` to start training an instance of the XREPORT model from scratch using the available data and parameters.
 - **train from checkpoint:** runs `training/train_from_checkpoint.py` to start training a pretrained XREPORT checkpoint for an additional amount of epochs, using pretrained model settings and data.
 - **model evaluation:** runs `validation/model_validation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.
-This feature cannot be directly started from the launcher due to unpredictable behavior of .ipynb files when executed from batch scripts.

 **4) Generate radiological reports:** use the pretrained transformer decoder from a model checkpoint to generate radiological reports starting from an input image.
 This option executes `inference/report_generator.py`.